vsheva/angular-first/README.md

 ## Task:
-        - Add A button with name of your choise
+        - Add A button with name
-        - Add a paragraph with any content of your choice
+        - Add a paragraph with any content
         - Toggle the displaying of that paragraph with the button created in the first step
         - Log all button clicks in an array and output that array below the secret paragraph (maybe log a timestamp or simply an incrementing number)